Diagnosing Asthma

 Methacholine Challenge Test

-This test is used to establish a diagnosis of hyperreactive airways, one of the features of asthma.
-We will ask you to breathe through your mouth a mist of placebo (salt water) first and then increasing amounts of the drug Methacholine.
+This test tells us how responsive or reactive your airways are.
+We will ask you to breathe through your mouth a mist of placebo (salt water) first and then increasing amounts of the drug methacholine.
 After each mist you breathe in, we will measure your lung function.
-The test will end when you experience significant asthma symptoms (such as wheezing, coughing, and/or chest tightness) and/or your lung function has decreased and/or you have received the highest dose of Methacholine that we give.
-At the end of the test, you will receive a bronchodilator medication, which will relieve any symptoms that you may have.
+The test will end when you experience significant asthma symptoms (such as wheezing, coughing, and/or chest tightness), your lung function has decreased, and/or you have received the highest dose of methacholine that we give.
+At the end of the test, you will receive a bronchodilator medication, which should relieve any symptoms you may have.

 Allergy Skin Testing

-Allergy skin testing is performed to assess your sensitivity to multiple common allergens including grasses, trees, molds, dust mites, and animal dander.
-The test involves placing a drop of various allergy solutions on the inner surface of your forearm, lightly pricking the skin under each drop, and measuring the swelling or redness that may occur.
-Your doctor may also choose to evaluate you for allergies by a simple blood test.
-These results are important since patients with allergic asthma may receive a different treatment approach than those patients without allergies.
+Allergy skin testing shows us your sensitivity to common allergens such as grasses, trees, molds, dust mites, and animal dander.
+We will place a drop of various allergy solutions on the inner surface of your forearm, lightly pricking the skin under each drop, and measuring any swelling or redness that may occur.
+Your doctor may also choose to perform a simple blood test.
+These results are important, as patients with allergic asthma may require different treatment than patients without allergies.